1Cyan/worktable/Outputs.md

 HBT+ no longer have splintters.
 HBT+ does not store fake haloes either, i.e., for haloes that are not bound, you won't be able to find any subhalo hosted by it in HBT+.

+## Grouping trees into forests
+Some analysis might want to group the tracks into forests of connected tracks that can be processed independently from other forests.
+A module [Tree2Forest.py](https://github.com/Kambrian/HBTplus/blob/Hydro/toolbox/Track2Forest.py) has been added in the toolbox in the [Hydro branch](https://github.com/Kambrian/HBTplus/tree/Hydro) to accomplish this.